 In 2016, Mozambique launched Decree 9/2016, which created the Regulation for Food Fortification with Industrially Processed Micronutrients.
 This regulation provides rules for implementing the mandatory addition of micronutrients in food produced, marketed, and imported in accordance with Mozambican standards.
-The decree introduced mandatory fortification of wheat flour and corn meal (with iron, folic acid, zinc, and vitaminB12), cooking oil and sugar (with Vitamin A), and salt (with iodine), following legislation designated to combat malnutrition.
+The decree introduced mandatory fortification of wheat flour and corn meal (with iron, folic acid, zinc, and vitamin B12), cooking oil and sugar (with Vitamin A), and salt (with iodine), following legislation designated to combat malnutrition.
 Flour may optionally be fortified with vitamin A, thiamine, riboflavin, niacin, and vitamin B6.
 Additional details are available here (in Portuguese) and here.
 Entities that import, produce, or sell fortified foods must comply with the rules on fortification, labelling, and use.
 Offences and penalties for illegal activities are specified in the text.
 Mozambique also follows and implements international food safety management standards (ISO) for vitamin-enrichment requirements; dietetic or special-use foods; halal and kosher certification; and food sanitation laws and guidelines.

-Other Policy-Decree No. 8/22 (Mocambique Regulamento de Normalizacao e avaliacao da conformidade - Google Search) contains updates on compliance with standardized systems of measurements for imported food stuffs.
+Decree No. 8/22 (Mocambique Regulamento de Normalização e Avaliação da Conformidade) contains updates on compliance with standardized systems of measurements for imported foodstuffs.